 The transport of O3 particles in oily substances, especially plant-based ones, has also been described.
 In this perspective, results showed that ozonized olive oil applied to microbial biofilms developed on titanium implants significantly inhibited the growth of G. adiacens, but showed no significant effect against S. mutans isolated from peri-implantitis.
 The same result was obtained when testing the antibacterial activity of ozone using the agar diffusion method [24].
 It is suggested that aerobic gram-positive bacteria have greater resistance to ozone, given their better tolerance to radical species of oxygenated products.
 (2024) investigated the applicability of ozonized commercial olive oil (OOO) and sunflower seed oil (OSO) against C. albicans, E. faecalis, S. aureus, K. pneumoniae, P. aeruginosa and E. coli and the results revealed that both OOO and OSO showed a potent microbicidal effect, especially against C. albicans [25].
 A similar result was also obtained by Araújo et al., (2024) [7].

 Studies have also reported the application of nanomolecular modifications of these compounds.
-Ozonated olive oil nano/microencapsulated in a hyaluronan matrix has been shown to be effective against a variety of bacteria, not only opportunistic and less virulent pathogens, but also those with a high potential for pathogenicity and resistance to antimicrobial agents, such as Enterococcus and Acinetobacter [27].
+Ozonated olive oil nano/microencapsulated in a hyaluronan matrix is effective against a variety of bacteria, not only opportunistic and less virulent pathogens, but also those with a high potential for pathogenicity and resistance to antimicrobial agents, such as Enterococcus and Acinetobacter [27].
 Also noteworthy in this field is the use of a liposomal solution loaded with ozonized hyaluronic acid with nanobubbles (NAHAL), developed using nanotechnology, which was able to prevent bacterial growth in a time/dose-dependent manner for S. aureus, Streptococcus pneumoniae and E. coli.
 [27].

 5. CONCLUSION